ErikKalkoken/janice/README.md

 The largest JSON file you can load on your computer depends mainly on how much RAM you have and on the particular JSON file.
 The main driver for memory consumption is the number of elements in a JSON document.

 For comparison we did a load test on one of our developer notebooks.
 It has 8 GB RAM and runs Ubuntu 22.04 LTS.
 We were able to load a JSON files successfully with up to 45 million elements.
 The size of our test file was about 2.5 GB.

+## Are JSON files formatted?

+Yes.
+The JSON document is rendered as tree and keys are shown in alphabetical order.

 ## Attributions